When to visit the vet?

 The most important facts at a glance

 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by clinical examination, blood tests, and imaging techniques such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+It is the first step in the management and treatment of patients. is made through clinical examination, blood tests, and imaging procedures such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. or CT scans.
 Treatment focuses on slowing the progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease and relieving symptoms.
 This includes dietary changes, medications to lower cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
 However, high cholesterol levels in the blood can increase the risk of heart disease. levels, and exercise.
 In severe cases, surgical intervention may be necessary.
 PreventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is possible through a balanced diet, regular exercise, and veterinary check-ups.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is possible through a balanced diet, regular exercise, and veterinary checkups.

 Causes

 Arteries are blood vessels that transport oxygen-rich blood from the heart to the organs and tissues.
-Their walls consist of three layers: the inner endothelial layer, a middle muscle layer, and an outer connective tissue layer.
+Their walls consist of three layers: the inner endothelial layer, a middle muscular layer, and an outer connective tissue layer.
 Arteriosclerosis usually begins with damage to the endothelial layer, which leads to inflammation and the deposition of cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
 However, high cholesterol levels in the blood can increase the risk of heart disease. and other fats.
 These deposits, also called plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
 In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain., harden and narrow the arteries over time.

 Arteriosclerosis is less common in dogs than in humans, but the scientific principles are similar.
 The disease can be triggered by genetic factors, poor nutrition, or other conditions such as diabetes mellitus or hypothyroidism.
 Older dogs and those with overweight are particularly at higher risk.